SatelliteQE/testimony/README.rst

 1. print - List all test cases
 2. summary - Summary of number of automated cases vs. manual cases
-3. validate_docstring - Validate docstrings
+3. validate_docstring - Validate docstrings.
+This does the following:

 ::

 - Reports test cases with invalid docstrings
 - Reports test cases with missing docstrings
 - Reports test cases that does not have minimal required docstrings (This will enforce that all test cases have a minimal set of docstrings).
 Currently testimony enforces Feature, Test, Assert as mandatory docstrings for each test case"

 4. bugs - Test cases affected by Bugs and the corresponding Bug list
 5. manual - List all manual test cases
 6. auto - List all auto test cases

 Note:
-- testimony returns a non-zero error code when the test case docstrings does not follow the intended rules, returns zero otherwise
+1. testimony returns a non-zero error code when the test case docstrings does not follow the intended rules, returns zero otherwise
-- testimony also parses different folders under the given folder to verify the test files
+2. testimony also parses different folders under the given folder to verify the test files
-- testimony also displays optional colored outputs when termcolor is installed
+3. testimony also displays optional colored outputs when termcolor is installed

 Advantages
 ----------